Camono/SlotMachine_Syntax/README.md

 ## Getting Started
 To start the project, follow these steps:
 - **Clone the Repository:** Obtain the project files from the repository.
-And checkout to `development` branch.
+And checkout to `main` branch.
 - **Java Version:** Ensure Java 17 is installed on your system, as it is required for running this application.
 - **Open in IDE:** Open the project in a Java IDE, preferably one that supports JavaFX.
 - **Install Dependencies:** Ensure JavaFX and any other dependencies are properly installed.